edimaudo/danio/README.md

 The syndicated loan market is hindered by "dark data" trapped within complex legal agreements.
 Manual extraction of commercial terms is slow, prone to error, and prevents real-time portfolio analysis.
 This lack of standardization leads to settlement delays and inconsistent risk monitoring.

-## The Solution: danio Credit Ledger
+## The Solution: danio

-danio provides a smart system  that harmonizes credit agreements into a Standardized Loan Object (SLO).
+danio provides a smart system that harmonizes credit agreements into a standardized System.
 By aligning bespoke financial covenants and economic terms, danio transforms a static legal document into a dynamic digital asset.

 ### Key Features